eacousineau/amber_developer_stack/README.md

 # `amber_developer_stack`

-Provide generate utilities for development in Catkin and C++.
+Provide general utilities for development in Catkin and C++.

+# Note

+These were developed under Ubuntu 12.04, as such will break with YAML > 0.2.7.

 # Dependencies